fortestpurps/spoofy-show/README.md

-### Advice: Skip to the bottom and read the issues, then decide if this is the right solution for your stream.
+### Advice: Skip to the bottom and read the issues, then decide if this is right for you.

 ### 1) Inject your unique bits.
 - Visit https://developer.spotify.com/dashboard/applications